Why Upgrade Your Aircraft to WAAS/SBAS?

-As technology advances in our daily lives, navigation systems become more accurate in aviation.
-Takeoffs, flying, and landings are becoming safer than ever with improved navigation systems, such as WAAS/SBAS.
-These systems are also becoming more prevalent.
+As technology advances, aircraft navigation systems become more accurate.
+Takeoffs, flights, and landings are becoming safer than ever with improved navigation systems, such as WAAS/SBAS.
+These systems are also quickly becoming more common in the aircraft industry.
 In fact, most airports are adopting WAAS systems with L-NAV / V-NAV / LPV / LP capable landing approaches.

-You may be wondering if this is the right time to upgrade your aircraft to a WAAS/SBAS, even though your old navigation system may still be operating properly.
-There are a few factors to consider.
+Even though your old navigation system may still be operating properly, you can still benefit from upgrading to a WAAS-enabled flight management system (FMS).
 In addition to improved safety, WAAS-enabled FMS are becoming more available than older systems and can save you time and money.

 What is WAAS?

-Wide Area Augmentation System (WAAS) is an air navigation system developed by the FAA to improve accuracy, integrity, reliability, and availability.
-It utilizes global positioning satellites and geostationary (earth-orbiting) satellites to improve the GPS navigational service, allowing aircraft to rely on the Satellite-based augmentation system (SBAS/GPS) for all phases of flight, including landing approaches.
+Wide Area Augmentation System (WAAS) is an aircraft navigation system developed by the FAA to improve accuracy, integrity, reliability, and availability.
+It utilizes global positioning satellites and geostationary (earth-orbiting) satellites to improve the GPS navigational service, allowing aircraft to rely on the Satellite-Based Augmentation System (SBAS/GPS) for all phases of flight, including landing approaches.
 Further, the accuracy for determining the position of your aircraft is within 3-6 feet.

 What is LPV?